Skip advert

 Advertisement - Article continues below

 The BMW 1 Series comes in a few trim levels, starting with the base Sport, higher-spec M Sport and range-topping performance M model.
-As standard the 1 Series now gets an updated dual-screen infotainment system, while the dashboard design and layout has been tweaked and the rotary controller on the centre console is gone, leaving just the touchscreen function to navigate through menus.
+As standard, the 1 Series now gets an updated dual-screen infotainment system, although the rotary controller on the centre console is gone, leaving just the touchscreen for navigating through menus.

 What about buying a used or nearly new BMW 1 Series?